kartik-venugopal/aural-player/README.md

 * [FFmpeg](https://www.ffmpeg.org/) (used to decode audio formats not natively supported on macOS)
 * [MediaKeyTap](https://github.com/nhurden/MediaKeyTap) (used to respond to media keys)
 * [RangeSlider](https://github.com/matthewreagan/RangeSlider) (used in the Filter effects unit to specify frequency ranges)

+## How to contribute

+Interested in contributing to this awesome project ?!

+I would love to localize Aural Player so that it is more comfortable to use for users who prefer other languages.
+I could definitely use help translating Aural Player text into languages such as German, French, Spanish, Italian, Chinese, Japanese, etc (and any others that you can help with).

+Please [email me](mailto:aural.student@gmail.com) if you're interested in helping with this !

 ## Contributor attributions